The Importance of a Good Camp Site

 There are many classic campsites between Lake Tahoe and Mount Whitney that were there long before I came, and will remain long after I go.
 They have custom fire rings, benches around the fire ring, soft clean sleeping spots, beautiful views, and easy access to water.
 There are also many nice little primitive "throw down" spots, where you will find little more than a slot of flat ground to lay out your sleeping bag.

 High altitude campsites will generally have lower mosquito populations than low elevation sites.
 The same is true with the level of soil moisture.
 Locations with high levels of soil moisture will support more mosquitoes later into the season than dry locations.

-Though not important late in the season, this fact should be carefully considered early during the Summer backpacking season, when the mosquitoes are dense in the Sierra Nevada.
+Though not important late in the season, this fact should be carefully considered during Spring and early Summer backpacking seasons, when the mosquitoes are dense in the Sierra Nevada.

 Where you place your tent/Sleeping bag in your campsite is going to determine many little things: how much dew falls on it in the morning, as well as how much rain falls on it during storms.
 Though I always bring a tent on all my backpacking trips, I only use the tent when conditions require it.
 Otherwise I use the tent as a pillow and sleep out to watch The Show.

 ||The Moon from Donohue Pass.

 |Over a span of 40 days the changing nighttime skies never cease to amaze and entertain.

 The Morning Evolution of an exposed high elevation campsite

 ||First light on Donohue Pass revealed a coat of frost decorating my sleeping bag.
 I don't mind.